Tax Evasion Attorney for Tax Fraud Defense

 - We do not employ paralegals or junior associates.
 Unlike other law firms, we do not employ paralegals or junior associates.

 - We have a 95% success rate in federal white-collar cases.
-As federal defense counsel, we have a 95% success rate helping our clients avoid convictions and sentencing in tax evasion and other white-collar cases.
+An Oberheiden P.C. federal white collar criminal defense attorney has a 95% success rate of helping clients avoid convictions and sentencing in tax evasion and other white-collar cases.

-Contact Us 24/7 for a Free and Confidential Case Assessment
+Contact Our Tax Evasion Attorneys Today for a Confidential Case Assessment

 If you are under investigation by IRS-CI or facing federal charges for tax evasion, we encourage you to contact us immediately.
 To speak with one of our former federal prosecutors in confidence right away, call 888-680-1745 or request a free and confidential case assessment online now.